s223930381/8.1C-Jenkins/README.md

 - Each stage prints a message to confirm successful execution.
 - ✅ Test commit for Jenkins integration
 -Last update: test for Jenkins auto-trigger
+🔄 Test commit at 10:30 AM to trigger Jenkins